apache/flink-kubernetes-operator/docs/content/docs/operations/plugins.md

     }
     ```

-   The `Context` object exposes an un-modifiable view of the configuration, the metrics history, previously evaluated vertex metrics (evaluation happens topologically), the job topology, backlog status, and max restart time.
-The configuration is the job configuration with the evaluator-specific options (prefix stripped) merged on top, so an evaluator-specific key overrides the job-level value of the same key.
+   The `Context` extends `JobAutoScalerContext`, exposing the metric history, job topology and max restart time through the inherited accessors, plus the previously evaluated vertex metrics (evaluation happens topologically) and backlog status.
+Its `getConfiguration()` returns the job configuration with the evaluator-specific options (prefix stripped) merged on top, so an evaluator-specific key overrides the job-level value of the same key.

 2. Create the service definition file `org.apache.flink.autoscaler.metrics.ScalingMetricsEvaluatorPlugin` in `META-INF/services` with the fully-qualified class name of your implementation:
     ```text